-21 Standard Measure 21.1 Training Expectations Substance Use Service provider(s) must be fully licensed mental health professionals with the State of Louisiana.
+21 Standard Measure 21.1 Staff Credentials, Training Expectations 21.1.A Substance Use Service provider(s) must be fully licensed mental health professionals with the State of Louisiana.
+Counselors and social workers in the process of seeking full licensure must be supervised by a licensed therapist qualified by the State of Louisiana to provide clinical supervision.
 Licenses, and resume or applications demonstrating relevant experience kept on file.
-21.1.A Counselors and social workers in the process of seeking full licensure must be supervised by a licensed therapist qualified by the State of Louisiana to provide clinical supervision.
-21.2 Enrollment/Asses sment/Reassessment 21.2.A An appointment will occur within five (5) working days of a client's request for substance use services.
-In emergency circumstances, an appointment will occur within twenty-four (24) hours.
+21.2 ssment/Reassessment 21.2.A An appointment will occur within five (5) working days of a client's request for substance use services.
+In emergency circumstances, an appointment will occur within twenty- four (24) hours.
 If service cannot be provided within these time frames, the Agency will offer to refer the client to another organization that can provide the requested services in a timelier manner.
 Client file contains documentation of each item listed above 21.2.B A substance use treatment plan should be created within 30 days of first contact.
 Documented in client file.
-21.3 Referral/ Coordination 21.3.A Service provider agencies shall maintain linkages with one or more inpatient facilities and be able to refer a client to an inpatient treatment program or emergency department, in collaboration with the client, case manager and primary care physician as appropriate.
+21.3 Coordination 21.3.A Service provider agencies shall maintain linkages with one or more inpatient facilities and be able to refer a client to an inpatient treatment program or emergency department, in collaboration with the client, case manager and primary care physician as appropriate.
 Agencies must have documentation of a formal or informal agreement with inpatient agencies.
 21.3.B Providers must refer clients seeking substance use services to a primary care provider within the first 14 days of care.
 Documentation in client's file, and in the CAREWare referral tab.
-21.4 nination 21.4.A Reasons for client termination • Client achieves goals outlined in treatment plan Documentation in client's file.
+21.4 Termination 21.4.A Reasons for client termination Client achieves goals outlined in treatment plan Documentation in client's file.

-- Client is no longer eligible for Ryan White Part B or HOPWA services - Client has requested for services to be closed - Client has acted in a way that puts provider personnel in danger - Client cannot be contacted after repeated attempts over a 12-month period including the 6-month reassessment requirement - Client dies
+Client is no longer eligible for Ryan White Part B or HOPWA services Client has requested for services to be closed Client has acted in a way that puts provider personnel in danger Client cannot be contacted after repeated attempts over a 12-month period • Client dies